ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 You shouldn't see any errors when running the docker hello-world smoke test.

-## Things that can go wrong with docker install
+## Things that can go wrong with Docker install

 1. Your RHEL install doesn't have a `container-selinux` version greater than 2.9.
 See [https://stackoverflow.com/questions/45272827/docker-ce-on-rhel-requires-container-selinux-2-9](https://stackoverflow.com/questions/45272827/docker-ce-on-rhel-requires-container-selinux-2-9)